kaby76/AntlrVSIX/doc/Import.md

         /tokenSpec
             /SEMI

-In addition, the assignment of token strings is no longer supported, so "FOO = 'foo';" is changed to "FOO" in the tokens list, and a lexer rule added in its place at the end of the new grammar
+In addition, the assignment of a string literal value to a token in the tokens list is no longer supported, so "FOO = 'foo';" is changed to "FOO" in the tokens list, and a lexer rule added in its place at the end of the new grammar